InstantGroup: Instant Template Generation for Scalable Group of Brain MRI Registration

 \subsubsection{OASIS}

-The Open Access Series of Imaging Studies (OASIS-1: Cross-sectional MRI Data in Young, Middle Aged, Nondemented, and Demented Older Adults) \cite{OASIS} consists of T1-weighted MRI scans obtained from 416 subjects aged from 18 to 96 with 48 annotated segmentation labels.
+The Open Access Series of Imaging Studies (OASIS-1: Cross-sectional MRI Data in Young, Middle Aged, Nondemented and Demented Older Adults) \cite{marcus2007open} consists of T1-weighted MRI scans obtained from 416 subjects aged from 18 to 96 with 48 annotated segmentation labels.
 All volumes were preprocessed \cite{yaniv2018simpleitk}, including skull stripping, intensity normalization, affine registration to MNI brain space (Colin27), cropped and resampled to $96\times112\times96$.
-We utilize 30 anatomical structures as the segmentation ground truth for overlap evaluation.
-The dataset is split into 345 and 80 as training and test sets.
+The dataset is divided into 305/40/80 as training, validation, and test sets.